Back to case studies

 Mechanism 1: Contestability collapse

-When systems become too fast, cheap, or opaque to overrule, “human review” becomes a rubber stamp.
+When systems become too fast/cheap/opaque to overrule, “human review” becomes a rubber stamp.
 In IT, this shows up in code review and (invisibly) in resume screening.

 • The trust/use gap is a warning light: Stack Overflow 2025 reports 46% of developers do not trust AI output accuracy while 84% are using or planning to use the tools [IT-012].

 • DORA 2024 finds delivery stability falling (and throughput not improving) despite AI adoption [IT-006].
-That’s consistent with review capacity not scaling with AI-generated volume, but DORA doesn’t directly measure rubber-stamping.
+This is consistent with review capacity not scaling with AI-generated volume, but DORA does not directly measure rubber-stamping.

 Module 1.1: Human Command (minimum floor) If AI affects a life outcome, you get: notice, reason, appeal, records, and a human override.
 (Used in Section 4 “Control stack” via the governance boxes.)